 The issue really everyone in the UK is taking offence with is the third point, if you should be declaring something as an Ad when you’ve had a relationship with a brand previously but you’ve spent your own money on something else, but still need to declare whether it’s an Ad or not, and this is the part I’m not onboard with and will not be complying with – because simply where does it end?

 I have a few examples for this and why I think it’s unfair and downright confusing.

 - A few years ago I was sent a contour and highlight palette from Urban Decay which I reviewed, it was a one off, I didn’t end up on their PR list (if I’m being honest, I did email a few times after trying!).
-But I had a one off relationship with them, they didn’t thank you for the post or acknowledge that it had been posted – it was purely a token gesture from them.
+But I had a one off relationship with them, they didn’t thank me for the post or acknowledge that it had been posted – it was purely a token gesture from them.

 By the new rules every Urban Decay product in my collection, purchased before or after that palette was sent I should now label as a AD or mention that it’s not gifted, because once upon a time they sent me something that cost £35 at retail and them, probably £5 to make, when I’ve spent £100s of my own money promoting products genuinely.
 Labelling things as an Ad, or redeclaring that it’s not an Ad due to something I was gifted years ago would be confusing to me as a reader if I’m not used to seeing regular gifted content.

 - I was in a fortunate position last year where I received a lot of products from the M&S beauty PR team, that team has now been outsourced and other than a couple of little things at Christmas (which I was clear to mark in my gift guides) I now seem to have stopped receiving PR from them.